Cultural Arts and Recreation Enrichment (CARE) Program

 When are CARE grant decisions made?

+Applications become available in February of each year.
 The City Council generally announces their CARE grant decisions in May.

 If my organization or facility project is awarded a grant, when will the funds be made available?

 All non-City entities will be required to enter into a contractual agreement with the City of Orem before funds can be released.
 Once the contracts are signed, funds are generally made available in July.
+Generally, mini and mid-major grant recipients receive the money through a reimbursement process.
+Major-grant recipients receive their funding in one lump-sum.

 How much revenue does the CARE tax generate?